teachingaway/teachingaway.github.io/_posts/2014-11-11-design-patents-illustrated.md

 ---
-layout: page
+layout: post
-permalink: /design-patent-law/
+bloglist: "yes"
 title: "Design Patents for Bits and Atoms"
-modified: 2014-06-09 17:08
+summary: "Design patents protect the appearance of a design for 15 years.
+They are relatively inexpensive and a surprisingly effective legal tool, for both digital user interface design and industrial design."
-tags: [patent]
+tags: [patent, design patent]
+author: adler
 image:
   feature: /wide/1by1white.png
   credit:
   creditlink:
+comments: true
-share:
+share: true
 ---

 <p class="big-text">Design patents protect the <em>appearance</em> of a design for <em>15 years</em>.
 They are relatively inexpensive and a surprisingly effective legal tool, for both digital user interface design (the bits) and industrial design (the atoms).</p>